wapisani/jekyll-now/_posts/2018-07-07-Coin-Flip-Comparison.md

         print("Time taken: {} seconds".format((time.clock() - start_time)))
 ```

-This warning is in the Python code, but it's worth repeating: parallel code can be dangerous for your computer if you run it with more cores than it physically has.
-It can reduce the lifetime of your processor.

 All code was run on an [Intel Core i7-7700](https://ark.intel.com/products/97128/Intel-Core-i7-7700-Processor-8M-Cache-up-to-4_20-GHz) clocked at 3.60 GHz (turbo boost up to 4.20 GHz) with 4 cores and 8 logical cores.